loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 ---

-`The rest of this article, below, has not been updated for 2.0's release yet.
-It may, however, still be instructive if you're stuck; otherwise just email contact@loomio.org with any pressing questions`
+`The rest of this article, below, is not fully updated for 2.0's release yet.
+It may, however, still be instructive if you're stuck; otherwise just reach out at loomio.org/contact with any pressing questions`

 ## Close thread